Have you always wanted to start a blog?

 Once you’ve settled on your domain (or domains, if you’re like many of us writerpreneurs!), don’t wait to buy it.
 Even if you’re not ready to start a blog right now, domains are cheap — and you don’t want to risk losing the one you want.

-Before you actually click “purchase,” though, you might want to read the next step; we’re going to tell you how to get your domain name for free.
+Before you actually click “purchase,” though, you might want to read the next step; we’re going to tell you how to get a domain name for free.

 2. Purchase a hosting package

-While we use MediaTemple to host The Write Life, it’s typically better for blogs with lots of traffic, so you probably don’t need that if you’re just starting out.
+While we use MediaTemple to host The Write Life, it’s typically better for blogs with lots of traffic.
+You probably don’t need that if you’re just starting out, so go with a cheaper option instead.

-Be sure to put your purchase (and all the purchases listed in this post) on a business credit card and keep the receipts; as investments in your business, they’re tax deductible.
+Oh, and pro freelancer money tip: Put your purchase (and all the purchases listed in this post) on a business credit card and keep the receipts; as investments in your business, they’re tax-deductible.

 3. Install WordPress